 With all the excitement about the Bosch ReaXX 1041A table saw, we thought it might be good to compare it against the new SawStop Jobsite table saw.
 We might even throw in some references to the tried and true Bosch 4100-09 table saw.
-Having used both saws extensively now, we wanted to make sure our readers could understand the differences and make a wise choice.
+Having used both saws extensively now, we wanted to make sure our readers could understand the differences and make a wise choice when shopping for the best portable jobsite table saw.
 Even without the (admittedly impressive) flesh-detecting technology, both the Bosch Reaxx 1041A table saw and the SawStop Jobsite Table Saw are impressive products.
 As with any good comparison, the Bosch Reaxx vs SawStop JSS-MCA table saw comparison needs to begin with features.

 Bosch vs SawStop – Comparing Features